BonsaiAI/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 schema.
 If given a small image, as in `Luminance(9, 9)` then likely one convolutional layer will be built.
-In the Breakout example, a larger image of `Luminance( 84, 336)` will cause the AI Engine to build multiple layers and stack them to aggressively reduce the dimensionality of the output and could also be read as `Luminance(84, 84, 4)` for 4 layers of an 84x84 image.
+In the Breakout example, a larger image of `Luminance( 84, 336)` will cause the AI Engine to build multiple layers and stack them to aggressively reduce the dimensionality of the output.
 You can configure these convolutional layers and filters yourself by using the advanced [algorithm clause][6].